MicrosoftDocs/fabric-docs/docs/cicd/variable-library/understand-variable-library.md

 - Workspace permissions
 - Viewer permissions: Someone with viewer permissions can Add/Edit/Delete, but not save their changes.
 Viewer can also see available variables for reference on a consumer item with all their details and referred variables values.
-- Contributor/Member/Admin permissions: In general - CRUD permissions.
-Details as documented *An external link was removed to protect your privacy.*.
+- Contributor/Member/Admin permissions: In general, CRUD permissions.
+See [workspace roles](../../get-started/roles-workspaces.md) for more information.
-- [Not in PrPr] Shared permissions: Permissions can be shared with the users, either via a link or granted directly.

 ### Variable permissions

-There is no permission management in an item level or a variable level.
-Permission for each variable is the same as that for the entire item.
+There's no permission management in an item level or a variable level.
+Permission for each variable is the same as the permissions for the entire item.

 ## Supported items